ArionM27/PremierStats/README.md

 # PremierStats
-A Full-Stack Premier League Statistics Application
+The Backend for a future Full-Stack Premier League Statistics Application